dot-slash-CS/Schedule-Builder/README.md

 Built by Ohlone Students, for Ohlone Students.

-Developed and tested with Python 2.7.11 on Mac OS X 10.11.5
+Developed and tested with Python 2.7.11 on macOS Sierra 10.12.3